Shared decision-making in medicine: OPTION model

 Elwyn et al. described a set of competences for shared decision-making, consisting of the following steps a) defining the problem which requires a decision, b) the portrayal of equipoise (meaning that clinically speaking there is little to choose between the treatments) and the uncertainty about the best course of action, leading to c) providing information about the attributes of available options and d) supporting a deliberation process.
 Based on these steps, an assessment scale to measure the extent to which clinicians involve patients in decision-making has been developed (the OPTION scale) and translated into Dutch, Chinese, French, German, Spanish and Italian.

-The Three-Talk Model
+Three-talk model

 Another model proposes three different "talk" phases: team talk, option talk and decision talk.
-First, clinicians' work to create a supportive relationship with the patient as they introduce the idea of recognizing the existence of alternative actions (options) - this is to form a team with the patient and their family.
+First, clinicians work to create a supportive relationship with the patient as they introduce the idea of recognizing the existence of alternative actions (options)—this is to form a team with the patient and their family.
 Second, the clinician introduces the options in a clear way, describing and explaining the probabilities of benefits and harms that might be likely—this is option talk.
 In the last phase, patients' preferences are constructed, elicited and integrated—this is decision talk.
-A shorter 5-item version of the OPTION scale has been published based on this model.
+A shorter five-item version of the OPTION scale has been published based on this model.